| The

 But during the course of my career, I began to lose heart.
 Nothing,

-the eyes of the media.
+it seemed, worked inthe eyes of the media.
 Whether real or manufactured, we were chastised

 for our lack